adamfowleruk/mljs/planning.md

   - sparqlbar page: make document links use mentioned_in link with correct IRI for search results rendering
   - explorer page: accept incoming IRI link in url ?iri=, where not specified use existing default
   - DONE remove extraneous entity facts rendering logging code
+ - Docs: API documentation
+  - document all namespaces
+  - document all type defs
+  - document all return values
+ - Docs: Generate build of Workplace app in dist folder, with lightweight initial deployment scripts
  - IN PROGRESS Demo Jam updates
   - DONE Bootstrap CSS themed Workplace admin
-  - BUG left hand nav height not same as right hand - see JWs fix
-  - BUG action config selection for new not drawing
-  - App wide configuration page in workplace app created
+  - DONE App wide configuration page in workplace app created
-  - BUG entityfacts widget doesn't like unknown classes (Penguin)
-  - Create new page in Workplace app working
+  - DONE Create new page in Workplace app working
   - TEST navigation in workplace app
+   - DONE Rewrite rewriter XQuery for Workplace
+   - TEST Detect 'active' page properly
+  - BUG assignments only being saved for first item in workplaceadmin configwrapper
+   - Is this because of dropping on the top most drop zone each time (first bottom dz, rest configwrapper dzs)
+    - Thus are the configwrapper drop zones doing nothing wrt adding new widget configs to the context?
+  - TEST Sanity checked all inserting code in context BUG same widget mentioned multiple times in context registration
   - Registering search renderers globally via JS include (not workplace config)
-  - App context for app wide settings
+  - NA App context for app wide settings
-   - default doc view page url and params
-   - default semantic explore page and params
-  - Page context for page control
+  - IN PROGRESS Page context for page control
-   - Take query string parameters and map to appropriate widget parameters (defaults in app context)
+   - IN PROGRESS Take query string parameters and map to appropriate widget parameters (defaults in app context)
-   - Manages mapping to widgets, not delegating this to widgets
+   - TEST Manages mapping to widgets, not delegating this to widgets
+   - TEST default doc view page url and params
+   - TEST default semantic explore page and params
   - Test content
+   - News monitoring data?
-   - Social media analytics and provenance
+   - Social media analytics and provenance?
     - campaign data
     - Generate who talks to whom triples, with messages sent information and influence score
+  - BUG left hand nav height not same as right hand - see JWs fix
+  - BUG action config selection for new not drawing
+  - BUG entityfacts widget doesn't like unknown classes (Penguin)
  - Docs: Remove all uses of the searchpage widget in demos
   - DEFERRED Ensure thinthick layout with embedded column layout works
    - DEFERRED create columns layout for workplace